 Now we're most certainly not very un-good with numbers, but we're no financial analysts either, so don't expect us to be dividing social allowance of Bluehole's lift-boys with the distance they cover per annum to deduce some number that shows how company stock performed in Maui.
 We're measuring a pulse, baby - by way of traffic stats.

 Users have been clamouring for larger scale changes for quite a while now, but are their pleas are constantly falling on deaf ears.
 Guys, maybe someone could've just knocked?
-Nope, there's no doors on the internet .
+Nope, there's no doors on .

 Not all is as peachy though - remember how only months earlier, PUBG Corp's survival shooter was racking up 3 million concurrent users, with everyone wondering as to why?
 The graphics were quirky and glitchy, performance was lousy, etc. Epic's Fortnite Battle Royale is picking up speed somewhat fast and in general just looks vastly superior.